princetonwong/taskManager/README.md

 It is tested using pytest.

 ## Quickstart by docker
-Run the following command to start the application:
+Run the following command to deploy the application:
 ```
-docker-compose -f docker-compose.yaml up
+docker-compose -f docker-compose.yaml up -d
 ```

 ## See the API documentation